remusgolgot/hackerrank/README.md

-Solutions for problems from Hackerrank and Leetcode
+Solutions for problems from HackerRank and LeetCode, as well as other competitions

-[Test]